-Most tourists just zip by the turnoff for Ho'okena Beach Park between the 101- and 102-mile markers.
-But meander a couple of miles down to this fishing community and you'll discover a dark sandy beach locals love and are willing to share.
-The funky potluck (noon-4pm Wed) is a fun shindig where everyone brings a dish to share – try not to come empty-handed.
+Most tourists zip right by the turnoff for Hoʻokena.
+But meander just a couple of miles downhill to this fishing community and you'll be surprised by a gorgeous bayfront beach that locals love and, more importantly, are willing to share.

 Hoʻokena was once a bustling Hawaiian village.
 Novelist Robert Louis Stevenson wrote about his 1889 visit here in Travels in Hawaii.
 In the 1890s, Chinese immigrants moved in, a tavern and a hotel opened, and the town got rougher and rowdier.
 In those days, Big Island cattle were shipped from the Hoʻokena landing, but when the circle-island road was built, Honolulu-bound steamers stopped coming and most people moved away.